vilsonfcastilho/deliveryserver/README.md

 # deliveryserver

-A server responsible for managing and updating the location of deliveries on google maps in real time
+A server responsible for simulating the real-time location of multiple deliverers